StarPlayrX/bigmac/README.md

 Now accepting donations https://www.paypal.com/donate?hosted_button_id=M3U48FLF87SXQ NiceMac LLC

-### Update in this NeXT Release, BigMac11USB! :)
+### 🍞 Fresh!
+Featuring bigmac.sh BigMac11USB! :)
 1. bigmac.sh script
+2. features a automated macOS 11 downloader directly from Apple's CDN.
+3. if you already have the Install Big Sur app in your /Applications folder, don't worry, the downloader is optional.
-2. features a macOS 11 downloader from Apple's CDN plus USB installer maker with bigmac patcher on a separate volume of the same disk.
+3. Plus a fully automated USB installer maker with the bigmac patcher on one partion and BigMac11USB on the other.
 3. Please do not use thumb drives with the Big Sur External USB disk maker.
 Only use External SSDs or Hard Drives.
 Thank you!
-3. the downloader is optional if you already have the Install Big Sur app in your /Applications folder
-4. it also puts -v and -no_compat_check in the boot.plist file for you.
+4. bigmac.sh also puts -v and -no_compat_check in the boot.plist file for you.
-5. if you don't have a boot screen, it tips at the end.
+5. if you don't have a boot screen, it has additional tips at the end.

 ### Future Plans
 1. GUI for bigmac.